Tsakunelson/Disaster_Response_Pipeline/README.md

 ## Project Motivation

-Model, Build and Deploy a framework to enhance accurate reponse from target organizations, given streams of messages by civilians in natural dister sites.
+Model, Build and Deploy a framework to enhance accurate reponse from target organizations, given streams of messages by civilians in natural disaster sites.
 This project has 2 main objectives:

 - Identify and structure incoming messages from natural disaster victims.
 - Automatically Classify the messages into categories to enhance accurate response in real time.